Abbabon/pico-8/README.md

 [] how to auto-center a line of text? (according to the number of chars in that text)

+### Conway's Game of Life (thingy)

+Quite on a whim I've decided to implement Conway's Game of Life in Pico.
+Is it nice-looking?
+Is it really a game?
+Can it BE a game? maybe.
+This is a framework to build from, anyway.

+WIP title - colourful life ?

+[] Make a version with overlapping circfill instead of squares

+[] Make a 280-characters version as a tweetcart

 ### Moonlander

 [X] animation for explosion + particles